 - If he comes back to you, show them they did a great job by giving them a treat or a simple affection.

-When you know, they are familiar with the command.
+When you know they are familiar with the command.
 You can now get rid of the lead.
-But you still need to practice the commands them more often for them not to forget it.
+But you still need to practice the commands more often for them not to forget them.

 Steps to teach them to “Down”:

 - Find a treat that looks tasteful, keep it inside your hand, and close it.

 - Hang your closed hand near their nose and let them sniff it.
 If they do, move away from your hands to the level of the floor.

 - Then drop your hand to the level of the ground so they can comply with the down position.

 - Say the word ‘down’, then give the treat that’s inside your hand or a simple good job word.